PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

     test_loader.set_sample_list_generator(fluid.io.batch(mnist.test(), 512), places=places)

-- Step 2, we choose different ways to run the network according to whether the DataLoader object is Iterable or not.
+- Step 2, we choose different ways to run the network according to whether the DataLoader object is iterable or not.

-If :code:`iterable = True`, the DataLoader object is a Python generator that can iterate directly useing for-range.
+If :code:`iterable = True`, the DataLoader object is a Python generator that can iterate directly using for-range.
 The results returned by for-range are passed to the executor through the ``feed`` parameter of ``exe.run()``.

 .. code-block:: python